jshermeyer/RFSR/README.md

     pip install -r Requirements.txt

 ### 1. Train, Test, and Infer
 Simply launch a jupyter notebook instance and open the notebook.
-Follow the instructions cell by cell by first initializing all functions.
-Features the ability to train new models, test performance on various datasets, and run inference to enhance coarser imagery based on a set user scale.
+Follow the instructions cell by cell and initialize all functions.
+RFSR features the ability to train new models, test performance on various datasets, and run inference to enhance coarser imagery based on a set user scale.
 Sample data from the [xView dataset](https://arxiv.org/abs/1802.07856) is provided, sample models are also provided.

 ### 2. Expand
 Feel free to modify the code, work with new data, and try to improve your performance.

+### 3. Other Resources

+Check out our 8-bit conversion code. -TBA
+[SpaceNet Utilities](https://github.com/SpaceNetChallenge/utilities) is a recommended toolkit for working with geospatial data and deep learning
+[Very Deep Super Resolution (VDSR) 4 Geospatial (VDSR4GEO)](github.com/jshermeyer/VDSR4Geo) is a partner repository and also used in the the arXiv paper listed above.